wttw/wowaddon/README.md

 ## Installation

-Download the file from the [github release page](https://github.com/wttw/wowaddon/releases/latest), unzip it and put it somewhere on your path.
+Download the file from the [github release page](https://github.com/wttw/wowaddon/releases/latest), for your operating system, unzip it and put it somewhere on your path.
+(If you're on Windows you can open a command prompt, cd to the directory where you unzipped it and run it from there.)

 Run `wowaddon environment`.
 If it can't find your World of Warcraft installation in the normal places you can set the environment variable